Ant-Brain/EfficientWord-Net/README.md

 ## Hotword detection based on few-shot learning

-Home assistants require special phrases called hotwords to get activated (eg:"ok google")
+Home assistants require special phrases called hotwords to get activated(eg:"ok google").

-EfficientWord-Net is an hotword detection engine based on few-shot learning inspired from FaceNet's Siamese Network Architecture.
-Works very similar to face recognition , just requires a few samples of your own custom hotword to get going.
-**No extra training or huge datasets required!!**
-This will allow developers to add custom hotwords to their programs without a sweat or any extra charges.
-Just like google assistant's hotword detector, the engine performs the best when 3-4 hotword samples are collected directly from the user
+EfficientWord-Net is a hotword detection engine based on few-shot learning that allows developers to add custom hotwords to their programs without extra charges.
+The library is purely written in Python and uses Google's Tflite implementation for faster real-time inference.
+It is inspired by FaceNet's Siamese Network Architecture and performs the best when 3-4 hotword samples are collected directly from the user.
-This repository is an official implemenation of EfficientWord-Net as a python library from the authors.

-The library is purely written with python and uses Google's Tflite implemenation for faster realtime inference.

 ### Demo of EfficientWord-Net in Pi